Yanjun Wang Sells 800 Shares of SEA (NYSE:SE) Stock

 - On Friday, April 24th, Yanjun Wang sold 800 shares of SEA stock.
 The stock was sold at an average price of $84.58, for a total value of $67,664.00.

-SEA (NYSE:SE - Get Free Report) last issued its quarterly earnings data on Tuesday, May 12th.
-The Internet company based in Singapore reported $0.67 EPS for the quarter, missing analysts' consensus estimates of $0.77 by ($0.10).
-The company had revenue of $7.10 billion for the quarter, compared to the consensus estimate of $6.46 billion.
-SEA had a return on equity of 15.20% and a net margin of 6.93%.
-Equities analysts forecast that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current fiscal year.
+SEA (NYSE:SE - Get Free Report) last announced its quarterly earnings data on Tuesday, May 12th.
+The Internet company based in Singapore reported $0.67 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.75 by ($0.08).
+The company had revenue of $7.10 billion for the quarter, compared to analysts' expectations of $6.46 billion.
+SEA had a net margin of 6.41% and a return on equity of 14.79%.
+The firm's quarterly revenue was up 46.6% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.65 EPS.
+Research analysts forecast that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current fiscal year.

-SE has been the topic of a number of research analyst reports.
-Sanford C. Bernstein cut their target price on SEA from $170.00 to $150.00 and set an "outperform" rating on the stock in a research note on Wednesday, March 4th.
-Weiss Ratings restated a "hold (c-)" rating on shares of SEA in a research note on Friday, March 27th.
-JPMorgan Chase & Co. cut their target price on SEA from $170.00 to $168.00 and set an "overweight" rating on the stock in a research note on Monday, April 20th.
-Jefferies Financial Group restated a "buy" rating and issued a $150.00 target price on shares of SEA in a research note on Tuesday, March 3rd.
-Finally, Barclays cut their target price on SEA from $226.00 to $120.00 and set an "overweight" rating on the stock in a research note on Thursday, March 5th.
-One equities research analyst has rated the stock with a Strong Buy rating, ten have assigned a Buy rating, three have given a Hold rating and one has given a Sell rating to the company.
-Based on data from MarketBeat, the stock currently has an average rating of "Moderate Buy" and a consensus price target of $161.66.
+A number of brokerages have issued reports on SE.
+Weiss Ratings reiterated a "hold (c-)" rating on shares of SEA in a research note on Friday, March 27th.
+Barclays restated an "overweight" rating on shares of SEA in a research note on Thursday.
+TD Cowen boosted their price target on SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research note on Wednesday.
+JPMorgan Chase & Co. decreased their price target on SEA from $170.00 to $168.00 and set an "overweight" rating for the company in a research note on Monday, April 20th.
+Finally, Jefferies Financial Group restated a "buy" rating on shares of SEA in a research note on Tuesday.
+One investment analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating, three have given a Hold rating and one has issued a Sell rating to the company's stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of "Moderate Buy" and an average target price of $158.66.

 About SEA